pyinstaller/pyinstaller.github.io/index.rst

   - Windows (32-bit and 64-bit),
   - Linux (32-bit and 64-bit),
   - Mac OS X (32-bit and 64-bit),
-  - experimentally Solaris and AIX.
+  - contributed suppport for FreeBSD, Solaris and AIX.

-* Multiversion: works under any version of Python from 2.4 up to 2.7.
+* Multiversion: supports Python 2.7 and Python 3.3, 3.4 and 3.5.

 * Flexible packaging mode: